vinyulis/seed-jee/README.md

 mvn site
 ```

-Once the reports has been generated, you can check them with the following command (Ctrl+C to stop it):
+Once the reports have been generated, you can check them with the following command (Ctrl+C to stop it), and then browsing to http://localhost:9999 :

 ```bash
 mvn jetty:run